The Cost of Living in Portugal: Compared Costs of 3 Portuguese Cities

 Cost of living in Porto and peripheral cities:

-• Rental price: 550€ – 1.300€
+• Rental price: €1200

-• Fixed expenses: 140€
+• Fixed expenses: €150

-• Transport: 40€
+• Transport: €40

-• Leisure: 150€
+• Leisure: €150

-Cost of living in Porto and peripheral cities = 1605€
+Cost of living in Porto and peripheral cities = €1440

 Lisbon

 Portugal’s capital needs no introduction.
 In this port city, just like Porto, you’ll find the imposing São Jorge castle, as well as some of Portugal’s most traditional architecture.
-If you enjoy riding trams, then you’ll also love the city’s public transport.
-However, like Porto, Lisbon also has a high cost of living, so again you may want to consider the peripheral cities to save on rent:
+If you enjoy riding trams, then you’ll also love the city’s public transport system.

 • Amadora – covered by the metro network in some areas (stations: Alfornelos, Amadora Este, and Reboleira).
 You can reach the city center in about 30 – 40 minutes.

-• Moscavide – covered by the metro network, station with the same name.
+• Moscavide – covered by the metro network, with a station with the same name.
 You can reach the city center in about 30 – 40 minutes.
 Besides, Moscavide is located next to Parque das Nações, which was built for the 1998 World Expo and today is one of the most modern and pleasant neighborhoods of the city.

 • Almada – it is on the other side of the river, very close to the beaches.
 It’s a very quiet area and it’s hard to believe that it’s only 40 minutes away from the center of Lisbon by train!
 Other cities on the south side of the Tagus river that you may also consider are Barreiro, Costa da Caparica, and Setúbal.